Complaints Against Your Landlord

 - Inaccurate property descriptions

-- Disputes about refunds of holding deposits taken
+- Disputes about refunds of holding deposits taken to reserve a property

 - Inaccurate accounting and not passing your rent on to your landlord

 - Slow or poor service in managing repairs